lockss/lockss-rtd-manual/docs/installing/user.rst

-.. _Creating the lockss User and Group
+.. _Creating the lockss User and Group:

 ======================================
 Creating the ``lockss`` User and Group
 ======================================

-This section describes how to create the ``lockss`` system user (if necessary), under which the :term:`LOCKSS stack` will run.
+This section describes how to create the ``lockss`` system user and group (if necessary), under which the :term:`LOCKSS stack` will run.

 .. _Establishing a root Session: